-Test Type Test Description Screening for fire and explosion hazards Go/No-Go classification Determines if a dispersed powder is explosible or non-explosible (No-Go).
-If a Go, more testir necessary to help establish a design basis of s for the process.
-Burning rate Determines if a powder on a surface can sustain combustion and presents a fire/ flammability hazard when lying on a surface.
+Test Type Test Description Screening for fire and explosion hazards Go/No-Go classification Determines if a dispersed powder is explosible (Go non-explosible (No-Go).
+If a Go, more testing is new to help establish a design basis of safety for the pro Burning rate Determines if a powder on a surface can sustain combustion and presents a fire/flammability hazarc when lying on a surface.
 Explosion severity Explosion severity analysis using 20 L or 1 m3 sphere The test generates data for maximum dust explosion pressure (Pmax), dust explosion constant (Kst), and class (St).
-Ignition sensitivity MIE: minimum ignition energy Minimum spark energy capable of igniting a combustible dust cloud.
-Two methods exist to account for the differences between electrosta sparks and mechanical sparks.
-MIT (cloud): minimum (cloud) ignition temperature Minimum temperature capable of igniting a combustible dust cloud.
+Ignition sensitivity MIE: minimum ignition energy Minimum spark energy capable of igniting a combu dust cloud.
+Two methods exist to account for the diff between electrostatic sparks and mechanical sparks MIT (cloud): minimum (cloud) ignition temperature Minimum temperature capable of igniting a combustible dust cloud.
 MIT (layer): layer ignition temperature Minimum surface temperature capable of igniting a dust layer.
-Flammable limits LOC: limiting oxygen for combustion Lowest atmospheric oxygen concentration in a capable of supporting combustion of the combustible dust cloud.
-MEC: minimum explosive concentration Minimum concentration of explosible dust in air capable of propagating a dust explosion.
-Electrostatic properties Powder volume resistivity Resistivity (inverse of conductivity) of the dust related to the ability of the powder to dissipate any accumulated electrostatic charge.
-Powder charge relaxation time Direct measurement of the rate at which any electrostatic charge is dissipated.
-Typically, reported as the time taken for charge to decay 1/e (37%) of an initial value.
-Powder chargeability The propensity of the powder to accumulate electrostatic charge (measured under pneumatic transfer conditions) in the air.
-Thermal stability properties Testing depends on process scenarios Onset temperature of decomposition, or self- reaction, is a parameter that can inform when the dust itself presents an ignition hazard.
+Flammable limits LOC: limiting oxygen for combustion Lowest atmospheric oxygen concentration in air cap of supporting combustion of the combustible dust cl MEC: minimum explosive concentration Minimum concentration of explosible dust in air capable of propagating a dust explosion.
+Electrostatic properties Powder volume resistivity Resistivity (inverse of conductivity) of the dust - rela to the ability of the powder to dissipate any accumulated electrostatic charge.
+Powder charge relaxation time Direct measurement of the rate at which any electro charge is dissipated.
+Typically, reported as the time for charge to decay to 1/e (37%) of an initial value Powder chargeability The propensity of the powder to accumulate electrostatic charge (measured under pneumatic transfer conditions) in the air.
+Thermal stability properties Testing depends on process scenarios Onset temperature of decomposition, or self-reactio is a parameter that can inform when the dust itself presents an ignition hazard.